All about Budgets

 A generic budget spreadsheet is available to assist researchers with their budget calculations.
 Standard line items include the following:

 Salary should be budgeted as release time or summer salary, not overload.
 Budgets with overload will not be submitted unless the provost has approved the overload.
-In addition to provost approval of overload pay, sponsor regulations must be followed; please note that federal agencies allow overload or supplemental pay in limited circumstances.
-You must discuss this with Office of Research preaward staff prior to proposal submission.
+In addition to provost approval of overload pay, sponsor regulations must be followed; please note that federal agencies allow overload or supplemental pay in very limited circumstances.
+You must discuss this with Office of Research pre-award staff prior to proposal submission.
+Salary budgeted as summer salary is paid to faculty during the non-contract summer period while salary budgeted as release time is charged to the grant, freeing up departmental funds for other uses in support of the department.

 Undergraduate students are budgeted at $10/hour and non-GRA graduate student workers are budgeted at $12/hour.

 Benefits are paid for Kennesaw State University employees.
-Fringe benefits for 9-month (academic year) faculty are calculated as 33% of their institutional base salary during the academic year and 18% during summer.
-The benefit rate for 12-month (fiscal year) faculty, staff, and administrators is 33% for an entire calendar year.
+Fringe benefits for 9-month (academic year) faculty are calculated as 37% of their institutional base salary during the academic year and 23.65% during summer.
+The benefit rate for 12-month (fiscal year) faculty, staff, and administrators is 37% for an entire calendar year.
 In general, no fringe is paid to students.
-Please refer to KSU Payroll guidelines as rates may vary depending on different roles.

 Capital expenditures include individual items of equipment, new buildings, and alterations and renovations of the existing physical plant.